 Eating foods that contain calcium or taking prescribed calcium supplements does not cause hypercalcaemia.

-Cancer-related fatigue (extreme tiredness) is one of the most common symptoms experienced by people with secondary cancer.
+Cancer-related fatigue is one of the most common symptoms of secondary breast cancer.

 Find out more about blood clots.

 Everyone’s experience of being diagnosed with secondary breast cancer is different, and people cope in their own way.